-At the Annual Meeting of Elmbridge Borough Council held on Wednesday 18 May 2016, Councillor Tannia Shipley was formally elected to serve as the Mayor of Elmbridge for the Municipal Year 2016-2017.
+At the Elmbridge Borough Council’s Annual Meeting held on Wednesday 17 May 2017, Councillor Rachael Lake was formally elected to serve as the Mayor of Elmbridge for the Municipal Year 2017-2018.

-Tannia has been married to Nigel for 43 years and they have lived in Weston Green since 1986.
-They have two grown-up daughters.
-Nigel runs his own shipbroking/valuing company.
+Rachael has been married to Ian for 36 years and they have lived in Elmbridge since 1981.
+They have a grown-up son and daughter.

-Tannia and Nigel are looking forward to the coming year when they will be able to meet the many volunteers and organisations that help to make Elmbridge such a wonderful place to live and work.
+Rachael and Ian are looking forward to her mayoral year when they will be able to meet the many volunteers and organisations and their supporters that make Elmbridge such a wonderful place to live and work.
 They also look to represent the many cultural and artistic attractions Elmbridge offers to other Surrey Boroughs and Districts.

 If you would like to invite the Mayor to an event, please complete our online form.

-You can view Councillor Tannia Shipley's web pages.
+You can view Councillor Rachael Lake's web pages.

-Councillor Rachael I. Lake was elected as the Deputy Mayor
+Councillor Shweta Kapadia was elected as the Deputy Mayor

 A list of all past Mayors of Elmbridge is available online.